ChannelWeave Blog

-Why Sandbox Testing Is Essential for Predicting and Preparing for Disaster Recovery – ChannelWeave Blog
+Sandbox Testing Is Essential - Get set for Disaster Recovery

 Modern ecommerce operations rely on complex, interconnected systems: inventory sync, order flows, channel integrations, API connections, automation, and workflow triggers.
 With so many moving pieces, preparing for disaster recovery is not optional — it’s a strategic necessity.
 But how do you test how your system behaves under stress without risking live orders, real customers, and actual revenue?